openehr4j/.github/profile/README.md

 ## Overview

-The openEHR specifications are grouped into the categories _abstract specifications_, _implementation technology specifications (ITS)_, and _conformance specification_.
+The openEHR specifications are grouped into the categories "abstract specifications", "implementation technology specifications (ITS)", and "conformance specification".
 In each category are groups of specifications called Components.

 The _abstract specifications_ category contains "platform-independent UML information models, service interfaces, Antlr grammars etc;" (see [specifications.openehr.org](https://specifications.openehr.org)).
-The _openERH Java API_ makes the UML information models accessible for applications using the Java programming language, without providing an implementation.
+The "openERH Java API" project makes the UML information models accessible for applications using the Java programming language, without providing an implementation.

 For each Component with a stable release, this GitHub organisation has a repository with a version number that reflects the Component version number.
 Then each repository has a separate Maven package for the specifications in the corresponding Component.